Active Listening Helps Drive Sales

 - Watching body language to determine the speaker's emotional state and underlying meaning

 - Paraphrasing the speaker's ideas to be sure you understood correctly

 Using active listening with a prospect accomplishes two things.
 First, you will fully understand what the prospect has told you and you can use those clues to successfully close the sale.
 Second, you’ll be demonstrating respect for your prospect, which gives you a huge boost in the rapport-building department.

 One of the most common barriers to good listening occurs when you hear something interesting and immediately start framing a reply or planning what you’ll do about what you’ve just heard.
 Of course, while you’re thinking about what the other person has said, you’re now tuning out the rest of what they’re saying.
 One trick to keep your mind on the speaker is to mentally echo what they’re saying as they say it.

-When someone else is speaking, try to listen with your eyes as well as your ears.
+When someone else is speaking, listen with your eyes as well as your ears.
 Body language is as important to conveying meaning as spoken language, so if you listen but don’t look you’ll miss half the message.
-Eye contact also lets the speaker know that you’re paying attention.

 Once the speaker has finished talking, briefly summarize what they’ve said.
 For example, you might say “It sounds like you are happy with your current model, but you wish it were a little smaller because you have limited available workspace.”
 That shows the speaker that you were listening, and also gives them a chance to correct any misunderstandings right away.
 Summarizing the speaker’s meaning will also tend to draw out more details (“Yes, and I’d also like it in red…”) that can help you tailor your pitch more effectively.